xr1140/bitaxe_frequency_sweeper/README.md

 # WARNING: This code overclocks your BitAxe and could damage it.
 I take no responsibility for damage to your BitAxe.
 Use at your own risk!!!

-My bitaxe has upgraded thermal paste, a low-profile pro heatsink, 2 Noctua NF-A6x25 fanes, a 100W Mean Well power supply, and 2 additional fan blowing on it (See Image).
-Be careful with the settings inside the code and the values.csv file to ensure they meet your requirements and your bitaxe capabilities..
+My bitaxe has upgraded thermal paste, a low-profile pro heatsink, 2 Noctua NF-A6x25 fans, a 100W Mean Well power supply, and 2 additional fan blowing on it (See Image).
+Be careful with the settings inside the code and the values.csv file to ensure they meet your requirements and your bitaxe capabilities.

 # Bitaxe Frequency Sweeper and Status Logger